-- 5. Annual registration update: Employers who complete the initial registration will be notified when it is time to submit an annual registration update. - Notice will be provided by means of an email addressed to the commuter benefits coordinator. - 6.
+- 5. Annual registration update: Employers who complete the initial registration must also submit an annual registration update. - A courtesy notice may be provided by means of an email addressed to the commuter benefits coordinator. - 6.
 Record-keeping: Maintain records to document compliance for a period of three years, as described above.
 Provide records to the Air District upon request.